Implement custom integrations

 Connect ValidMind to third-party systems that aren’t supported out of the box by building custom integrations using our reference API.

-Custom integrations let you link resources, such as AI systems or models, from internal registries, proprietary platforms, or any service you control to the ValidMind model inventory.
+Custom integrations let you link resources, such as AI systems or records such as models, from internal registries, proprietary platforms, or any service you control to the ValidMind inventory.

 To create a custom integration, you build a service that implements the reference API endpoints: